armandosunny/EcoNicheS/README.md

 ### Define the working directory in RStudio and prepare your databases

 To ensure smooth workflow in RStudio, it is crucial to define the working directory properly, the location where all databases created during the analyzes will be saved.
-Follow these steps, navigate to: "Session" ➥ "Set Working Directory" ➥ "Choose Directory", and select for example, the folder that contains the databases necessary to carry out this type of analysis, the .asc layers of your study area and the .csv file containing the coordinates with the points of presence of your study species.
+Follow these steps, navigate to: "Session" ➥ "Set Working Directory" ➥ "Choose Directory", and select for example, the folder that contains the databases necessary to carry out this type of analysis,}: the .asc layers of your study area and the .csv file containing the coordinates with the points of presence of your study species.

+> [!NOTE]
+> If what you are looking for is to learn how to perform ecological niche modeling analysis and you do not have these files, please go to the section

 In order to use your databases, the _.csv base file_ must have the _name of the species listed in the first column_, followed by _longitude (X)_ in the second column, and _latitude (Y)_ in the third column as seen below. _Editing your database respecting lowercase and uppercase letters is essential for the analysis to proceed_.